 Federal OBD applies to all gasoline engine vehicles up to 8,500 lbs.
 GVWR starting in the 1996 MY and all diesel engine vehicles up to 8,500 lbs.
 GVWR starting in the 1997 MY.
-US Federal only OBD-certified vehicles may use the US Federal allowance to certify to California OBD II but then turn off/disable 0.020" evap leak detection).
+US Federal only OBD-certified vehicles through the 2016 MY may use the US Federal allowance to certify to California OBD II but then turn off/disable 0.020" evap leak detection).
+Starting on the 2017 MY, Federal vehicles must comply with EPA Tier 3 standards that include LD and HD standards for exhaust emissions (NMOG, NOx and PM) evaporative emission standards, reduction of sulphur in fuel, E10 test fuel and alignment of OBD requirements with CARB OBD-II regulations.
+For the 2017 MY EPA is referencing CARB OBD-II regulations thereby mandating 0.020" evap system leak detection requirements for all 50 states.